Polish railway signalling: Repeater signals

 When a signal aspect is not visible from the proper distance (because of track curves for instance), a repeater signal is installed to aid drivers.
 Up to three repeaters may be installed if needed.
 A repeater signal is not a substitute for a distant-only signal.

 Their posts are painted grey and equipped with plates with Roman numerals: III, II, I where the "I" stands closest to the main signal.
 Their colour language is identical to warning shields, except the fact they also have a continuously glowing white light, which informs that this is not a main signal but a repeater.

 These signals are numbered with the Roman numeral, 'Sp', and the number of the signal it repeats.
-For example, the second repeater ahead of a signal G will be called IISpG.
+For example, the second repeater ahead of a signal G will be called SpG with an ”II” plate below it.

 The following table presents as an example, a station-entry signal designated "B" displaying the aspect S13 (speed limit 40 km/h, stop at the next signal) preceded with distant-only signal and three repeaters:

 Level crossing warning

 Level crossing warning is placed in a braking distance before an automatic level crossing.
 The signal tells the driver whether automobile drivers are warned about an approaching train (blinking red lights, barriers).
 Normally, level crossing warning signals display no aspect (i.e. are unlit).
 They light up in the front of an approaching train which is the first clue that the system is working correctly.

 Level crossing warning signals are unrelated to other signals, therefore in case of Osp1 signal a train must proceed at 20 km/h regardless the higher speed allowed by last signal.

 Their posts are painted black and white strips.
-They are numbered by the kilometre location of the level crossing they refer to, multiplied by 10 - other than the milepost reference difference, their numbering functions like that of automatic block signals.
+They are numbered by the kilometer location of the level crossing they refer to.